ts1/flipbook-vue/README.md

 ### `pagesHiRes`

-Array of high resolution version of image URLs.
+Array of high resolution versions of image URLs.
 They are used when zoomed.

 ### `flipDuration`